amaranth-lang/amaranth/docs/lang.rst

 Operators
 =========

-To describe computations, nMigen values can be combined with each other or with :ref:`value-castable <lang-valuecasting>` objects using a rich array of arithmetic, bitwise, logical, bit sequence, and other *operators* to form *expressions*, which are themselves values.
+To describe computations, Amaranth values can be combined with each other or with :ref:`value-castable <lang-valuecasting>` objects using a rich array of arithmetic, bitwise, logical, bit sequence, and other *operators* to form *expressions*, which are themselves values.

 .. _lang-abstractexpr: